 The Bottom Line. . .

-Tip: Consider adding 1 full serving of dark leafy greens or broccoli to each meal of the day.
-Enjoy 1 to 2 servings of citrus fruit and blueberries (or black berries) each day.
-Add in 1/3 cup of cooked mushrooms to at least one meal of the day.
+Tip: Consider adding one full serving of dark leafy greens or broccoli to each meal of the day.
+Enjoy 1 to 2 servings of citrus fruit and blueberries (or blackberries) daily.
+Add ⅓ cup of cooked mushrooms to at least one meal of the day.

 The Daniel Fast focuses on gut health to boost your immune system